Texas Flood Brings Eerie Brown Water Seeping Under Door And In Windows, According To Victim

 — Lorraine Graves (@LGSentinel) August 28, 2017

 The Environmental Protection Agency (EPA) warns that the flood waters can carry “raw sewage, industrial chemicals, and solvents.”
 For this reason, when you get out of the flood waters, wash up.
-Not only does it pick up animal waste from the fields and pastures, it also picks up human waste from the sewers that are also overflowing with water.
+Not only does it pick up animal waste from the fields and pastures, but it also picks up human waste from the sewers that are also overflowing with water.

 After Hurricane Katrina, a bacteria was introduced from the ocean water into the urban areas where the flooding occurred.
 This is now a concern for Texas today.
 This bacteria is called Vibrio.
-In the wake of Katrina, it took five lives and claimed a total of 22 limbs from people who needed amputation due to the damage done by Vibrio.
+In the wake of Katrina, it took five lives and claimed a total of 22 limbs from people who needed an amputation due to the damage done by Vibrio.

 Getting a tetanus shot if you haven’t had one in the last decade is highly recommended.
 This disease is caused by a bacteria that can be found in sewage, soil, dust, or manure.
 It enters through a cut or puncture wound in your body and causes “lock jaw,” which is another name for tetanus.
 This condition causes a person’s jaw and/or neck muscles to lock.